a10pepo/EDEM_MDA2425/ALUMNOS/MIA/ANDREU_PICORNELL/README.md

   - A calculator project implemented in C, designed to perform basic arithmetic operations with a focus on efficiency and simplicity.
 Ideal for understanding control structures and system interaction.

 ### ⚡ More about me
 I am a software engineer specializing in embedded systems, with experience using Python for test automation and C for low-level software development.
 In my projects, I strive to create efficient solutions with a focus on scalability and code maintainability.
+I also have an interest in AI.